Tearful ex-congressman Jesse Jackson Jr. admits fraud

 Jackson disappeared from public view last summer and speculation swirled for weeks about his condition.
 At first he said he was being treated for exhaustion and in July his doctor said Jackson was receiving intensive care for a "mood disorder."

-Jackson eventually was treated for at least six weeks at the Mayo Clinic for bipolar disorder.
+Jackson eventually was treated for at least six weeks at the Mayo Clinic in Minnesota for bipolar disorder.

 Jackson said he did and wiped tears from his eyes.